 I have recently written on translation theory (“Mandelshtam’s Ovid: Translating Poryv’ into English,” Translation Studies, Vol. 11, 2018), and am contributing short essays on poets John Ashbery and Carl Sandburg to Twentieth Century and Contemporary American Literature in Context (ed.
 Linda DeRoche, Westport: Greenwood, forthcoming 2018).
 A review essay on the third annual Samuel Beckett Society Conference, “the things that were told…”, will appear in The Beckett Circle, and an essay on Beckett, “The Lover’s Endgame in ‘Extreme Solitude’,” has been accepted for a volume to be called Beckett Beyond the Normal, to be edited by Seán Kennedy.

-“‘the lover and the killer are mingled’: Combat Gnostisticim & Combat Eroticism in Keith Douglas,” The Human Body and World War II Conference, University of Oxford,
+“‘the lover and the killer are mingled’: Combat Gnostisticim & Carnal Knowledge in Keith Douglas,” The Human Body and World War II Conference, University of Oxford,

 March 22-25, 2018.